n4m40xr00t/nanokia/README.md

 - The authors are not responsible for any misuse or damage caused by this tool
 - Always comply with local laws and regulations

-## 🛡️ Supported Models

-- Nokia G-1425G-A
-- Potentially compatible with other Nokia GPON routers (untested)

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

-## 📝 License

-This project is provided as-is for educational and research purposes.

-## 👨‍💻 Author

-Built with ❤️ for security researchers and network administrators

 ---